 We do not need to use a gradient image for a background.
 We'd have to create the image using image manipulation software to do this.
 But now that we have a CSS code that works for most browsers, we can tailor our gradient page background to suit ourselves.

 At least as far as width goes: 100% works.
 However, we have to estimate the number of pixels down the screen we'll need, as 100% for the height does NOT work.
 So, depending on the size of the text magnification each viewer has his/her browser set for, each viewer's experience will be different.
-I have the height set for 4700 pixels for this page.
+I have the height set for 3000 pixels for this page.
 Safari users will see the bottom of the page stopping near the top of where the brown starts.
 Other viewers may see more pixels above or below the table's bottom.
-Chrome users will see the table extending beyond the background!
+Some Chrome users will see the table extending beyond the background!
+Others will see the table ending above the background!

 With the Safari browser, I used command plus the plus key to enlarge the text several times, but still the bottom of the table ended in the brown area.
 I don't know why there's such a huge difference in height of the displayed table between the Safari and Chrome browsers.